nubificus/vaccel-docs/docs/user-guide/vm-example.md

 To enable this functionality, we will use the `VSOCK` plugin in the guest, and, as previously, the `NOOP` plugin in the Host.
-To intercept requests originating from the guest, we use the vAccelRT agent, running on the Host.
-Section [Running the agent](#running-the-vaccelrt-agent) describes the process to run the agent.
+To intercept requests originating from the guest, we use the vAccel Agent, running on the Host.
+Section [Running the agent](#running-the-vaccel-agent) describes the process to run the agent.

 First, let's bootstrap the VM.

-## Boostrap the VM
+## Bootstrap the VM

 To bootstrap a simple VM we have the option of using any hypervisor/VMM that supports the `virtio-vsock` device.
 We have tried: [AWS